mmuller/auto-testify/README.md

 ## Project Configuration

 ### Test Data Files
-In the src/test/resources/ folder, you’ll find the test_data.json file, which contains valid and invalid user credentials for the tests.
+In the src/test/resources/ folder, you’ll find the credentials.properties file, which contains valid and invalid user credentials for the tests.

 ### Cucumber Feature Files
 In the src/test/resources/features/ folder, you’ll find .feature files that define the test scenarios.